Endarire/Mordan-s-Christmas-Minimod/README.md

 # Mordan's Christmas Minimod
 Mordan’s Christmas Minimod for oBG2 from Spellhold Studios.
+All help appreciated in converting this to compatibility with BG2EE and EET!

 Quoth the Spellhold Studios page: